collective/collective.sortmyfolder/README.rst

 Introduction
 ============

-The piece of software that make it possible to sort items in Plone contains hidden additional features.
+There's a piece of software that make possible sorting items in Plone, and it contains hidden additional features.
 Normally, when you call a sort action in Plone, you call a URL like this::

     http://myhost/myfolder/folder_position?position=up&id=content_id